superboySB/DOSOD/README.md

 ### 2.4 Latency On RDK X5

-We evaluate the real-time performance of the YOLO-World-v2-S model and our DOSOD-S model on the development kit of [D-Robotics RDK X5](https://d-robotics.cc/rdkx5).
+We evaluate the real-time performance of the YOLO-World-v2 model and our DOSOD model on the development kit of [D-Robotics RDK X5](https://d-robotics.cc/rdkx5).
 The models are re-parameterized with 1203 categories defined in LVIS.
 We run the models on the RDK X5 using either 1 thread or 8 threads with INT8 or INT16 quantization modes.

 |              model              | FPS (1 thread) | FPS (8 threads) |